-Aside from my current position with One Health, I also served as a Community Outreach Intern for the UF Diabetes Institute, as Treasurer for the UF Undergraduate Public Health Association, and as a Hispanic-Latino Affairs Ambassador under Multicultural & Diversity Affairs, a division of Student Affairs at the University of Florida.
+Aside from my position with One Health, I also served as a Community Outreach Intern for the UF Diabetes Institute, as Treasurer for the UF Undergraduate Public Health Association, and as a Hispanic-Latino Affairs Ambassador under Multicultural & Diversity Affairs, a division of Student Affairs at the University of Florida.
 Previously, I’ve also served on the Hispanic Student Association’s Cabinet for two semesters and then on the Executive Board as the Member Leadership Program’s Executive Director for three semesters.
-Before starting my current positions at the Emerging Pathogens Institute and the Diabetes Institute, I worked a year as an Operations Intern at the Boys & Girls Club of Alachua County and for two years as an Assistant for the Oral Medicine Clinic in the Department of Oral & Maxillofacial Surgery in UF Health’s College of Dentistry.
-Throughout my time at UF, I have held multiple positions with various student organizations, departments, and institutes both on- and off- campus that have truly helped me discover my passions for public health and serving minority, underrepresented, and marginalized communities.
+Before starting my positions at the Emerging Pathogens Institute and the Diabetes Institute, I worked a year as an Operations Intern at the Boys & Girls Club of Alachua County and for two years as an Assistant for the Oral Medicine Clinic in the Department of Oral & Maxillofacial Surgery in UF Health’s College of Dentistry.
+Throughout my time at UF, I held multiple positions with various student organizations, departments, and institutes both on- and off- campus that have truly helped me discover my passions for public health and serving minority, underrepresented, and marginalized communities.

 My hobbies include traveling, going to concerts and music festivals, photography, cooking, and exploring nature trails.

 Kean Villarta - Administrative Support Assistant

 I am Kean and I am a recent graduate from the University of Florida, where I majored in Health Science and minored in Communication Studies.
 I am originally from Coral Springs, Florida.
 I joined the One Health team in September 2016 and I was actively involved in the planning and logistics of the program.
 After graduation, I am pursuing a Master’s degree in Health Policy and Management at Georgetown University in Washington, D.C., starting in the Fall of 2017.